Activities you can do with your cat to keep them happy indoors

 5. Create a routine

 Cats love routine, as they feel calmer and safer if they know what to expect at all times.
 Try to establish a daily routine for feeding, playing and petting.
-Not only will this avoid any unwanted surprises for your cat, but it will also help you to remember their daily cat care tasks and ensure you spend some quality time together.
+This will avoid any unwanted surprises for your cat, help you to remember their daily cat care tasks and ensure you spend some quality time together.
 If you need to adjust their routine, do this gradually over a period of a few weeks to help your cat adjust.

 6. Give them space

-Even happy cats will feel scared or stressed from time to time, and when they feel this way they will most likely want to be alone and hide.
-Make sure you give them plenty of quiet hiding places (cardboard boxes are ideal) that they can retreat to if they’re feeling vulnerable, and allow them to come out in their own time.
+Even happy cats will feel scared or stressed from time to time.
+When they feel this way they will most likely want to be alone and hide.
+Make sure you give them plenty of quiet hiding places that they can retreat to if they’re feeling vulnerable.
+Cardboard boxes are ideal.
 Don’t disturb them while they’re hiding, as this could damage the trust between you.
+Allow them to come out in their own time.
 Find out more about cats and hiding.

 Find more advice about indoor cats.